fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADMSGroup.md

 MembershipRuleProcessingState : On
 ```

-This cmdlet returns all groups in the directory.
+This command gets all groups in Azure AD.

-### Return a specific group based on the group's Id
+### Example 2: Get a specific group by using an ID
 ```
-Get-AzureADMSGroup -Id d98ddc78-6e8d-4f0d-8a3f-b923c6ebc14b
+PS C:\> Get-AzureADMSGroup -Id "d98ddc78-6e8d-4f0d-8a3f-b923c6ebc14b"

-Output:

 Id                            : d98ddc78-6e8d-4f0d-8a3f-b923c6ebc14b
 Description                   :